7.05 oz / 199.9 g

 Here's what other sites are saying:

-Free Shipping.
-Marmot Women's Vogue Tank FEATURES of the Marmot Women's Vogue Tank Soft, Breathable, Performance Nylon Supplex Stretch Fabric Abrasion Resistant Nylon Ultraviolet Protection Factor (UPF) 50 Quick-Drying and wicking Stretch for Increased Mobility Built in 3 Piece Shelf Bra with Mesh Paneling for Added Breathability Flat-Locked Seams for Added Comfort Novelty Cross Back Design Logo embroidery SPECIFICATIONS of the Marmot Women's Vogue Tank Weight: 7 oz / 198.4 g Athletic Fit 92% Nylon Supplex 8% elastane 7.7 oz/yd
+The Women's Vogue Tank by Marmot.
+With soft and stretchy Supplex nylon and a design that's as eye-catching as it is functional, the Vogue Tank is a favorite for everything from yoga to Climbing to jogging.
+Features of the Marmot Women's Vogue Tank Soft, Breathable, Performance Nylon Supplex Stretch Fabric Abrasion Resistant Nylon Ultraviolet Protection Factor (UPF) 50 Quick-Drying and wicking Stretch for Increased Mobility Built in 3 Piece Shelf Bra with Mesh Paneling for Added Breathability Flat-Locked Seams for Added Comfort Novelty Cross Back Design Logo embroidery

 With soft and stretchy Supplex nylon and a design that's as eye-catching as it is functional, the Vogue Tank is a favorite for everything from yoga to climbing to jogging.
 UPF 50 Clothing can protect you from the sun's ultraviolet rays.
 It all depends on the fiber content, weave, weight of fabric and color.
 So what's the difference between UPF and SPF?
 SPF stands for the Sun Protection Factor, most commonly associated with sunscreen.
 This measures the amount of time it takes for skin to burn.
 UPF on the other hand stands for Ultraviolet Protection Factor, which is a measure of the amount of UV radiation that penetrates a fabric and reaches your skin.
 For example, a fabric rated with a UPF of 50 will allow only 1/50th of the sun's UV rays to pass through.
 So the fabric would significantly reduce your exposure to UV rays, (where it covers your body)!
 Dark colors and tight weaves will have higher UPF ratings.
 As well, nylons and polyesters are better than plain cotton because they reflect radiation.